neillturner/kitchen-verifier-serverspec/README.md

 ----|---------------|--------
 sleep | 0 |
-remote_exec | true | specify false to run serverspec on workstation serverspec_command | nil | custom command to run serverspec format | 'documentation' | format of serverspec output color | true | enable color in the output default_path | '/tmp/kitchen' | Set the default path where serverspec looks for patterns patterns | [] | array of patterns for spec test files gemfile | nil | custom gemfile to use to install serverspec custom_install_commmand | nil | Custom shell command to be used at install stage.
+remote_exec | true | specify false to run serverspec on workstation custom_serverspec_command | nil | custom command to run serverspec.
+Can be multiline.
+See examples below. additional_serverspec_command | nil | additional command to run serverspec.
+Can be multiline.
+See examples below. format | 'documentation' | format of serverspec output color | true | enable color in the output default_path | '/tmp/kitchen' | Set the default path where serverspec looks for patterns patterns | [] | array of patterns for spec test files gemfile | nil | custom gemfile to use to install serverspec custom_install_commmand | nil | Custom shell command to be used at install stage.
+Can be multiline.
+See examples below. additional_install_commmand | nil | Additional shell command to be used at install stage.
 Can be multiline.
 See examples below. test_serverspec_installed | true | only run install_command if serverspec not installed extra_flags | nil | extra flags to add to ther serverspec command remove_default_path | false | remove the default_path after successful serverspec run